petehanson/docker-lamp-official/readme.md

 # Usage

+You can start the stack by starting in the folder that contains the docker-compose.yml file running:

+ docker-compose up

+Note: This feature is not updated yet.
 The primary usage is handled through the ./develop script.
 It is a wrapper for the docker-compose script, including adding in environment varaibles that docker-compose requires along with other options and shorthands to make things easier.
 Below area list of options on what the develop tool can do:

+# ToDo Items

+- Add in an container that handles cron tasks
+- Add in an Elasticsearch instance
+- Add in a toolset that handles mailing, like a postfix implementation, that takes configuration for it's relay